ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 * Design history file:  Each manufacturer shall establish and maintain a DHF for each type of device.
 The DHF shall contain or reference the records necessary to demonstrate that the design was developed in accordance with the approved design plan and the requirements of this part.

+## T1Pal Definitive List of Intended Use Cases

+This document provides the list of Intended Use cases for T1Pal.

+These Intended Use cases together with additional requirements listed below, convey the T1Pal system requirements that will be the target of validation for each and every release.

+Altogether, the three Intended Use cases, and the Additional System Requirements below, together with the present Quality Management system, T1Pal should meet FDA all of the rules for clearance -- using the de novo pathway, and the T1Pal realization of "Special Controls" enumerated in 2005.

+### REQ_1010 -- Secondary Display
+It is an intended use for T1Pal to receive data from one or more medical devices and provide a secondary display of the data.

+### REQ_1020 -- Remote Access

+It is an intended use that authorized "followers" will have access to a secondary display of the same data.

+### REQ_1030 -- Technical Support

+It is intended that the display of secondary data will be used to provide "Technical Support."
+"Technical Support" in this case is limited to providing documentation that may support
+* device warranty claims,
+* guidance on replacement of devices or consumables, and *acts to remedy impairments to requisite data communications.

+## Additional System Requirements

+In addition to delivering the capabilities for intended use above, the following additional system requirements are targets of validation for each release.

+### REQ_2010 -- Data Privacy and Modification Protections

+The T1Pal is intended to be HIPPA compliant with respect to privacy and access to data.

+### REQ_2020 -- Protection against modification of data.

+The T1Pal is intended to protect against modification of data provided for secondary display.

+### REQ_2030 -- T1Pal Labelling

+The T1Pal software shall provide clear and unambiguous labelling that describes both intended use, and warnings against all other uses.

 ##  References

 1. U.S. Food and Drug Administration, 21 CFR Part 820: Quality System Regulation.